-On the occasions that the dilution levy is not applied, there may be an adverse impact on the total assets of the relevant Fund which may otherwise constrain the future growth of that Fund.
-It should be noted that, as dilution is directly related to the inflows and outflows of monies from the Company, it is not possible to predict accurately the exact amount of such a charge in advance on a particular transaction.
+On any occasion that the dilution adjustment is not applied, if a Sub-fund is experiencing net acquisition of Shares or net redemptions, there may be an adverse impact on the total assets of the relevant Sub-fund attributable to each underlying Share which may otherwise constrain the future growth of that Sub-fund.
+It should be noted that, as dilution is directly related to the inflows and outflows of monies from a Sub-fund, it is not possible to predict accurately whether dilution will occur at any future time and so the exact amount of such a charge in advance on a particular transaction.